 The use of a front license plate increases drag, reduces range (slightly), reduces radiator airflow (lowering efficiency), and makes any vehicle’s front end rather ugly.
 Many countries and states understand the need to reduce energy consumption and may have made the front license plate optional or unnecessary.
 About 30 states in the USA require a front license plate and may issue a ticket if you drive without one.
 Also, check out our section on the possibility of a hidden front license plate.

-This project for the classic Model S allows you to easily attach and remove the front license plate on your Model S without leaving holes in the nosecone.
+This project is for the classic Model S(prior to the 2016 refresh, and allows you to easily attach and remove the front license plate on your Model S without leaving holes in the nosecone.
 We use strong magnets behind the nosecone and magnets on the license plate holder.
-My original thought was using it for parking and not freeway use, with the 1/8″ thick magnets.
+My original thought was to use it for parking and not freeway use, with the 1/8″ thick magnets.
 If you use the larger 1/4″ thick magnets, it appears you can leave it on all the time.
 Another owner reports he had driven for hours and even some track time without a problem when using the 1/4″ magnets.